Louisiana man charged with federal hate crime, accused of trying to kill and dismember gay man

 The affidavit was filed in August by an FBI agent and was based on information from Lafayette police and a conversation the agent had with Seneca.
 It said Seneca told police he had called 911 after the attack "in a self-described effort to be put into a mental institution."

-White survived and later told KLFY-TV that he is certain he was targeted because he is gay.
+White later told CBS affiliate KLFY-TV that he is certain he was targeted because he is gay.

 "He went on an app designated for gay people," he told the station in January.
 "He chose to choose someone who is gay and very proud of his sexuality.
 He said this in prison.
 He said he chose me because I have a smaller stature and it would be easier to kill me.
 He knew what he was doing."